Article updated: January 25, 2023

 See Use boards to organize your streams to learn more about board setup.

-Each social profile type offers different stream types, depending on the functionality made available by the social networks to third parties like Hootsuite.
+Each social network offers different stream types, depending on the functionality made available by them to third parties like Hootsuite.

 For available stream types, stream content, and instructions for adding streams for each social network, see: